Covariant Symanzik identities: Isomorphism theorems of Dynkin and Eisenbaum

 Let us make a few comments on this expression.
 Firstly, the left-hand side makes it clear that the endomorphism of $\F_{x}$ which both sides of this equality express is Hermitian and non-negative.
 If $H=0$, the Hermitian character of the right-hand side can be easily recognised from the invariance of the measure $\nu_{x,x}$ by inversion, by writing

 Secondly, let us compute an example of this formula.
-Let $\G$ be the graph with two vertices: $x$ and $w$, and three edges: two looping edges $e$ and $e^{-1}$ based at $x$, and one edge joining $x$ to $w$.
-Of course, $x$ is a proper vertex and $w$ constitutes the well of this graph.
+Let $\G$ be the graph with two vertices: $x$ and $w$, and two (geometric) edges: one looping edge $e$ based at $x$, and one edge joining $x$ to $w$.
+Of course, the well of this graph is the singleton $\W=\{w\}$.

 Let $\chi_{e}$ denote the conductance of $e$, and $\kappa_{x}$ the conductance of the edge that joins $x$ to $w$.
 A computation similar to the one that we did in the proof of Proposition \ref{prop:shearing} yields